corn fields, blue skies, imperial splendor and soviet heritage

 moldova ukraine Yugoslavia Albania belarus Gdr romania

 Eastern Europe is a vague - and arguably controversial - geopolitical concept we like to use to define the territories and societies located on the other side of the Berlin Wall.
-From touristy Prague to the remote steppes of Western Russia every village, town, mountain or river east of Bavaria can be theoretically seen as a piece of Eastern Europe, a boundless and diverse land without any clear geographical and cultural border.
-According to this definition Eastern Europe would comprise more than twenty different countries and a couple of autonomous and contested regions.
-However, as we easily get scared when we see large tourist crowds we have chosen to focus our work rather on the weirdos and the outsiders of the Eastern European list: Albania, Yugoslavia, Ukraine, Moldova, Belarus and East Germany.
+From touristy Prague to the remote steppes of Western Russia every village, town, mountain or river east of Bavaria can be - in theory - regarded as a piece of Eastern Europe, a boundless and diverse land without any clear geographical border.
+According to this definition, Eastern Europe would comprise more than twenty different countries and a couple of autonomous and contested regions.
+However, as we easily get scared when we see large tourist crowds, we chose to focus our work rather on the weirdos and the outsiders of the Eastern European list: Albania, Yugoslavia, Ukraine, Moldova, Belarus and East Germany.

 I returned from the West, and brought home in my nostrils and nerves that benumbing lethargy, imprudent hostility, and arrogant superiority with which the West viewed the fate of Eastern Europe.